-Why They Struggle
+Why Some Kids Struggle

-Some kids have a disability that makes reading difficult to learn.
+Some kids have a learning disability that makes reading difficult to learn.
 Others come to school without the literacy experiences they need to become readers.
 Some children struggle because they've received poor or inadequate reading instruction.
 When these and other risk factors are identified early, though, many children's reading difficulties can be prevented.

 8 reasons why kids might struggle with reading

 1. Difficulty recognizing the individual sounds in spoken words (phonemes).
 The ability to recognize and play with speech sounds is called phonemic awareness.

 2. Difficulty sounding out written words (decoding) and recognizing familiar word parts.